ur-abra-market/abra_back/README.md

 2.3 You can find OpenAPI schema at http://localhost/docs

-2.4 You can log in as a seller or a supplier with `supplier@gmail.ru` and `seller@gmail.ru` respectively.
+2.4 You can log in as a seller or a supplier with `supplier@gmail.com` and `seller@gmail.com` respectively.
 Password - `Password1!`

 <br>